Pulnovo Medical

 Private Equity Round in 2021

-EDDA Technology specializes in computer-assisted solutions for patient care management, focusing on enhancing the efficiency and effectiveness of imaging-guided cancer treatment.
-The company has developed the IQQA platform, which provides innovative imaging solutions that improve workflow and patient care in various surgical contexts, including open, minimally invasive, and robotic surgeries.
-The platform promotes a patient-specific and disease-targeted approach, facilitating a multidisciplinary strategy for cancer treatment.
-It supports the entire surgical process, including pre-surgical planning and simulation, intra-operative guidance and monitoring, post-operative follow-up, and training.
-By enabling advanced clinical applications such as automated volumetric organ segmentation and virtual treatment simulation, EDDA Technology aims to improve early disease detection and diagnosis, ultimately enhancing patient outcomes.
+EDDA Technology specializes in computer-assisted solutions for patient care management, particularly in the realm of imaging-guided cancer treatment.
+The company has developed the IQQA platform, which provides innovative imaging technologies that enhance workflow and patient care in surgical settings, including open, minimally invasive, and robotic surgeries.
+This platform supports a patient-specific and disease-targeted approach, facilitating a multidisciplinary strategy for cancer treatment.
+It encompasses the entire surgical process, offering features for pre-surgical planning and simulation, intra-operative guidance and monitoring, as well as post-operative follow-up evaluations and training.
+EDDA Technology's advancements aim to improve the efficiency and effectiveness of medical imaging and treatment protocols for healthcare professionals.

 NewMed Medical